luispedro/luispedro_org/content/pages/projects/plasmodium.rst

 This project pursues these observations to build models of chromatin in blood-stage Plasmodium falciparum.
 The goal is to relate observations of chromatin state and organization to gene expression.

-Technically, this project uses a mixture of imaging and next-generation sequencing (using protocols such as ChIP-seq or ChIA-PET, as well as RNA-seq).
-Computational integration of these datasources is the major computational challenge.
+In particular, I am imaging different chromatin marks using fluorescence microscopy in different time points.